-(4) The applicant contends being entitled to a Combat Action Badge (CAB).
-The Board determined that the applicant's request for a CAB does not fall within the purview of the ADRB.
-However, the applicant may apply to the Army Board for Correction of Military Records (ABCMR) for consideration.

-c.
-The Board determined that the discharge is, at this time, proper and equitable considering the current evidence of record.
-However, the applicant may request a personal appearance hearing to address issues before the Board.
+- (4) The applicant contends good service, including two combat tours.
+The Board considered the applicant's six years of service, including combat tours in Iraq and Afghanistan, but found that the applicant's record does not outweigh the medically unmitigated offenses of endangering the welfare of a minor, making a false official statement, conspiracy, and destruction of property. - c.
+The Board determined that the discharge is, at this time, proper and equitable, in light of the current evidence of record.
+However, the applicant may request a personal appearance hearing to address the issues before the Board.
 The applicant is responsible for satisfying the burden of proof and providing documents or other evidence sufficient to support the applicant's contention(s) that the discharge was improper or inequitable.